cliosight/Docs/README.md

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions such as data upload, viewing, and editing.
 An example of this control is restricting access to datasets and reports based on the geographic location of users.
 Furthermore, administrators can designate users with the ability to create and execute triggers and workflows.
 This functionality proves especially useful in CRM operations like geographically targeted online marketing campaigns.
 Additionally, the same access restrictions apply to files stored in cloud storage.
 As for trial accounts, they are allocated a limited capacity for database and file storage with public access to files.
-In the current version, only forms can have public or private access.
-Reports and dashboards will require login.
+In the current version, only forms can have public access.
+Reports and dashboards will require login for all actions.

 ## A Relational Database Example <a name="example"></a>
 Let's explore the database design for corporate meetings.
 A **meeting** in our design can be categorized as either an **interview** or a **consultation**.
 It can be sent to individuals or a **group** of individuals whose **contact** information is already stored in the database.
 Additionally, existing contacts can be explicitly added to a meeting.
 It's important to note that meetings, groups, and contacts can be edited at any time.